BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Ockham.md

 - Christianity conflicts with Greek ethics
 - An indeterminist doctrine of responsibility fits the doctrine of Christian predestination
 - Christian doctrine to require the decisive rejection of an Aristotelian framework
 - Rejects Reciprocity of virtues
+- argues that since Christians perform virtuous actions for the honour of God, their end in performing such actions is different from the end of a pagan who performs the same actions.
+Since different ends define different virtues, the virtues of pagans and of Christians differ specifically, not just numerically